f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 From the output, we can see that the connection is successful between VMware Prod VM and AWS Shared VM.
 But connection between VMware Prod VM and AWS Dev VM is not established.

-# 5. Connect External Company
+# 5. ExtraNet: Network Centric Method

+There are two ways to connect External Company and solve the ExtraNet problem:

+a) Network Centric (outlined in this section)

+b) App Centric (outlined in section [ExtraNet: App Centric Method](#8-extranet-app-centric-method) below).

 In this part we will connect External Company by adding a Cloud Connect/Segment for it.
 For this demo, we will assume that our company is offering a service running on the workload in VPC Prod 10.1.10.100 using HTTP/HTTPs to a 3rd party.
 According to this, workloads in the external VPC need to access an application in the production segment.
 Thus, we will need a segment connector between External and Prod segments.
 As a result we will establish connection between External Company VPC and AWS Prod VPC, as well as VMware Prod VM.